-Ira and David Minot, Founders and Publishers of Mental Health News and Autism Spectrum News, were recently featured in the “Who’s Who” section of AHA’s Fall 2010 magazine, On the Spectrum.
+Ira and David Minot, Founders and Publishers of Mental Health News (now Behavioral Health News) and Autism Spectrum News, were recently featured in the “Who’s Who” section of AHA’s Fall 2010 magazine, On the Spectrum.
 “We were honored to be highlighted by AHA because of our shared personal connection with mental illness, and a strong desire to help others in the community.
 We both believe in the vital need to provide a trusted source of science-based education and resources to the community,” said Ira and David Minot.
 “The real praise, however, should be given to our readers, and the individuals and community organizations who support and contribute content to our publications.
 We are also blessed to have two wonderful Boards to work with: the MHNE Board of Directors and the Autism Spectrum News Editorial Board.”
 Below is Ira and David’s story that was published in On the Spectrum.

 Surviving an extreme hardship in a person’s life can often provide them with a unique perspective on the difficulties they have had to endure.
 It can also ultimately make them stronger and lead them down a path to helping others.